chrplr/PCBS/docs/software-installation.rst

       git pull

 Notes:

-- if the PCBS iis not in your home directory (``~``), you will need to use the appropriate path in the first cd command.
+- if the PCBS directory is not in your home directory (``~``), you will need to use the appropriate path in the first cd command.
 - do not manually modify or create new files in the ``PCBS`` folder.
   If you do so, git will notice it and might prevent an automatic upgrade and ask you to ‘resolve conflicts’.
 If you get such a message, the simplest course of action, for beginners, is to delete the PCBS folder (or move it if you wnat to keep a copy of your modifications) and reissue the ``git clone`` command above to reload the full folder.)

 .. _survival: